- Chart

 Strengths

-- Strong relationships with U.S. government agencies
+- Strong and long-standing relationships with key U.S. government agencies (DoD, Intelligence Community, Civilian agencies).

 Weaknesses